opengisch/QField-docs/documentation/get-started/tutorials/create-project-qfc.en.md

 !!! note
     The seed object is optional and only accepts the extent field when utilizing the clone functionality.

-## Option 5: Change the Ownership of a Project
+## Option 4: Change the Ownership of a Project
 :material-web: Web Interface

-If you have already built a personal project on the cloud and need to distribute it to a corporate workspace, you can transfer the repository ownership directly.
+If you have already built a personal project on the cloud and need to transfer the ownership to a different user or organization, you can change the project ownership directly under the project's settings page.

 !!!
 Workflow